Mensu/koa-express-router/README.md

 ### Query Matching

 **Note:** this feature is only designed for simple matching.
-If the matching condition becomes complex, it is recommended that the user consider ``return next('route')`` for better readability
+If the matching condition becomes complex, it is recommended that the user consider ``return next('route')`` for better readability.
+See below.

 ```js
 // use an object for query matching schema